 Generically-compressed media tracks compliant to this specification are media tracks compliant to ISO/IEC 14496-12 that use a reserved transformation scheme of type 'gcmp', hereafter called generically-compressed sample entry.

-The SchemeInformationBox of a generically-compressed sample entry shall contain one CompressionConfigurationBox, specifying the specific data compression method used and the granularity of the compression scheme over the sample data.
+The SchemeInformationBox of a generically-compressed sample entry shall contain one CompressionConfigurationBox, specifying the data compression method used and the partitioning of the compression scheme over the sample data.

-The CompressedByteRangesInformationBox is used to specify the location and size of each independently compressed element within the sample.
+The GenericallyCompressedExtentsInfoBox is used to specify the location and size of each independently compressed element within the sample.

-For non-fragmented movies, the sample table of a track using a generically-compressed sample entry shall contain one CompressedByteRangesInformationBox.
-For a fragmented movie, each TrackFragmentBox of a track using a generically-compressed sample entry shall contain one CompressedRangesInformationBox.
+For non-fragmented movies, the sample table of a track using a generically-compressed sample entry shall contain one GenericallyCompressedExtentsInfoBox .
+For a fragmented movie, each TrackFragmentBox of a track using a generically-compressed sample entry shall contain one GenericallyCompressedExtentsInfoBox.

 A generically-compressed sample entry does not impact the description of the media samples of the track: random access information, subsample description and sample group properties describe the media sample without the generic compression being applied.